 Refreshingly Sweet Sandals

 There’s something really charming about these pretty ankle strap sandals from Carolinna Espinosa.
-I’m not sure whether it’s the stone and pale blue color combination, or the pinstripe covered heels.
+I’m not sure whether it’s the stone and pale blue color combination, or the pinstripe-covered heels.
 Or maybe it’s both of those things.
 But they definitely caught my eye.

-They’d the perfect foundation for a pretty warm-weather dress or skirt.
+They’d be the perfect foundation for a pretty warm-weather dress or skirt.
 They could even look really cute with a pair of shorts.

 Though the 4″ heel will rule these sandals out for some women, it isn’t crazy high.
 Plus, being a block heel, it will at least be a bit more stable than thinner heels of the same height.